Introduction

 Functional freeze presents significant challenges to individuals’ well-being and daily functioning, often arising from the cumulative impact of stressors in modern life.

-By understanding its causes, recognizing early warning signs, and implementing effective coping strategies, individuals can regain agency over their lives and navigate through periods of psychological immobilization.
+By recognizing its causes, signs, and symptoms, and implementing effective coping strategies, individuals can regain agency over their lives and navigate through periods of psychological immobilization.

 Embracing stress reduction techniques, promoting mindfulness practices, and seeking professional guidance are essential steps toward overcoming functional freeze and fostering long-term mental health resilience.